stackshub/stacks/README.md

 # Stacks

-Stacks is a simple puzzle game like the [Tower of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi).
+Stacks is a simple puzzle game to rearrange the pieces of the same kind in a horizontal row.

+After rearranging, all the stacks will be in the same order of the pieces.

+The order of the pieces is not a fixed order, so it may be different depending on the problem.

+If it is arranged within the limit of moves, the problem is cleared.

 This game is playable in mobile and desktop browser.

 - Playable: https://stackshub.github.io/stacks/